Paul is a retired American ex-pat. He has been residing in Thailand with his Thai wife since 2007.

 My Yellow Tabien Baan entries are all in Thai.
 My address is listed on the first page and shows me living with my wife.
 On the second page, my name appears in Thai along with my age, nationality, 13-digit ID number, and issuance date.

-My pink ID card has my picture, name in Thai, date of birth, address, and issuance date.
+My pink ID card has my picture, name in Thai, date of birth, address, and date of issuance.